southpawsammy/Pitching-Correlations/README.md

 The results as far as I can tell back up the numbers in the correlation analysis and show that strongest relationship for swing and miss rates in the MLB is movement in a pitcher's fastball.

+More specifically, a fastball's break has a stronger relationship with swing and miss rates than a breaking ball's break.
+As it relates to a hitter's approach, a nasty fastball is much harder to hit than a nasty breaking ball.
+Concluding, it is easier for a hitter to think fastball, adjust breaking ball than to think breaking ball, adjust fastball